Modelling transition phenomena of scientific coauthorship networks: The data

 \subsection{The synthetic data}

 Two synthetic coauthorship networks are generated to reproduce several properties of the empirical data.
-In order to make the synthetic networks capture a range of empirical features at certain levels, e.g. degree distributions, we have attempted many times to find following parameters.
 For Modeled network~1~(2), $q=0.9625$ ($0.999$) in Rule~(a), $q=1$ ($0.999$) in Rule~(b), $f_1(x)$ is the Poisson distribution with mean $5.5$ ($2.3$), and $f_2(x)\propto x^{-3.7}$, $x\in[10,150]$ ($[11,20]$) in Rules~(a-b).
 Set $T=4,500$ ($9,000$) and $N_1=100$ ($15$) to make the number of nodes comparable to that of the empirical data in magnitude.
 Set $N_2=N_1/5$, $\alpha=0.19$ ($0.2$) and $\beta=0.42$ ($0.43$) to make the average degree comparable to that of the empirical data.
 Set $N_3=1$ ($0.5$) to make the generated network have a giant component and the node proportion of the giant component comparable to that of the empirical data.

 There are some reasons for choosing such parameters.
-The collaborator numbers of authors (the degrees of nodes) in the empirical data are not very large.
+The degrees of nodes in the empirical data are not very large.
 So the value of $\alpha(\cdot)$ should be small, when $N_1$ is large.
-In reality, the leaders occupy a small fraction of the total researchers (potential authors), so $N_2$ is supposed to be far less than $N_1$.
-Meanwhile, the number of paper teams within a research team is far more than that between research teams, so $N_3$ is supposed to be small.
+In reality, the leaders occupy a small fraction of the total researchers (potential authors), so $N_2$ is set to be far less than $N_1$.
+Meanwhile, the number of paper teams within a research team is far more than that between research teams, so $N_3$ is set to be small.
 In practice, $N_3$ could be a decimal belonging to the interval $[0,1]$, which means implementing Rule~(b) under probability $N_3$ at each time step.
 Since the model is stochastic, we generate 20 networks with the same parameters, and compare their statistical indicators in Table~\ref{tab1}.
 The finding is that the model is robust on those indicators.

-One shortcoming of our model is that in order to make some common features of modelled networks fit those of the empirical data, Modeled network~1's distribution of hyperedge sizes does not fit that of PNAS very well, only captures the features of hook-head and fat-tail.